shriharijadhav/swimlane_ui_app/README.md

 5. **Create a pull request**

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - **Chakra UI** for the beautiful and accessible components.
 - **React DnD** for the drag-and-drop functionality.

-For any questions or feedback, feel free to [open an issue](https://github.com/your-username/swimlane-app/issues) or [contact me](mailto:your-email@example.com).